decamp/kde/README.md

 ### Kernel Density Estimation Library:
-KernelDensityEstimate2d contains methods for performing 2D Kernel Density Estimation. f you've got some points and want to convert them into a Probability Distribution Function convolving the points with a kernel, KernelDensityEstimate2d will compute that kernel for you.
+KernelDensityEstimate2d contains methods for performing 2D Kernel Density Estimation.
+If you have some points and want to convert them into a Probability Distribution Function by convolving those points with a Gaussian kernel, KernelDensityEstimate2d will compute that kernel for you.

 Also includes a pure java implementation of Matlab's FZero function.